kimlesieur/ecommerce-app-fullstack/README.md

 # e-commerce fullstack app

-This project was made as part of the final evaluation for the fullstack engineer path on [CodeAcademy](https://codeacademy.com/) learning platform.
+This project was made as part of the final evaluation for the full-stack engineer path on [CodeAcademy](https://codeacademy.com/) learning platform.
 The architecture is based on :
-- Backend = a REST API to control communication with a postgres database.
+- Back-end = a REST API to control communication with a postgres database.
 The backend is hosted on another Github repo, check below.
-- Frontend = made with React and Redux for state management.
+- Front-end = made with React and Redux for state management.

 If you want to test it, don't forget to run both backend and frontend server !